nookery/Build-a-Website-with-Laravel/06-Laravel.md

 github .![](./images/06-Laravel_6.png)

-If you are not logged in, please log in to GitHub Desktop first.Click “create a repository"
+If you are not logged in, please log in to GitHub Desktop first.

+Click “create a repository"

 ![](./images/06-Laravel_7.png)